user113333/spg/README.md

 Generated static pages are put here.

 ### static/
 Directory for files that always get copied into public directory.
-A file in layout is copied `n` times while static file is copied `1` time.
+For html files some `Layout functions` can be used.

 ### content/
 Directory for data in transform step `data+layout=pages`.
 Here go directories and `.md` files.